The tires on the bike go round and round…

 I’m not sure it matters, but on the rubberized patch, I cut rounded corners, thinking that they would be less likely to peel up, similar to tube patches.

 So that’s about it.
 After my repair, I can still see a little damage from the tread side, but the tube isn’t protruding, nor can I imagine it happening, with two layers of such strong material.
 The weight is minimal.
 I’ve got about 50 miles on it and all is well so far.
 Not sure it would be ok for a tubeless setup, but that hasn’t been a road I’ve played on yet anyway.
 With the cost of tires, and just the thought of tossing so much rubber in the trash- I’m glad all was not lost.
+If you have a chance – entrust it to professionals.
+Auto genics total auto service is just what you need.

 So here’s to getting inventive, even if it’s out of frugality.
 To thinking- and riding outside the box.